10 Ways to Respond to Dementia Hallucinations in Seniors

 Dim lighting could make shadowy corners a source of fear.

-Reflections in shiny floors or windows when it’s dark outside and bright inside could make it seem like there are people in the house.
+Reflections in shiny floors or windows when it’s dark outside and bright inside could make it seem like people are in the house.

 Similarly, mirrors can be another source of fear or confusion.

-When someone is having a dementia hallucination, don’t give long explanations about what’s happening.
+When someone is having a dementia hallucination, don’t give lengthy explanations about what’s happening.
 Trying to process what you’re saying may add to their distress.

 Instead, respond in a calm, supportive way.